 A pressing concern is that humans infected with an IAV virus and a seasonal, human influenza virus could act as a "mixing vessel" that allows genetic material to be exchanged between the viruses.
-This exchange could result in a novel virus that is spread easily from person-to-person.
+This exchange could result in a novel virus that is spread more easily from person-to-person.
 If a novel virus that is easily transmissible to humans were to occur, a severe worldwide epidemic of influenza (pandemic) could ensue.

-In order to protect individuals from being infected with an IAV virus, and to guard against the subsequent risk of viral reassortment, the Virginia Poultry Disease Task Force has developed the following health and safety guidelines for IAV responders.
+Due to the high importance of protecting individuals from becoming infected with an IAV virus, and to guard against the subsequent risk of viral reassortment, the Virginia Poultry Disease Task Force has developed the following health and safety guidelines for IAV responders.